heybereket/oasis/docs/CONTRIBUTING.md

 1. Head over to your firebase console
 2. On the sidebar, click "Authentication" and go to the "Sign-in Method" tab
 3. Now scroll to where it says "GitHub and click it"
-4. If it's disabled click "enable", then go to <a href="https://github.com/settings/developers">GitHub's Developer Settings</a>
+4. If it's disabled click "enable", then go to <a href="https://github.com/settings/developers">GitHub's Developer Settings</a> and click "New OAuth App" at the top right
 5. Next make a OAuth App and fill in the fields, and get the ```Client ID + Client Secret```, go back to Firebase
 6. Make sure you have the credidentials copied, paste them into Firebase
 7. At the bottom copy the callback URL and paste that in the GitHub Developer Settings spot for it